 Questrade is available via a web interface on your computer, tablet, or smartphone.
 They also have a decent mobile app.
 Their brokerage platform is very versatile and offers access to real-time stock quotes, multiple financial products including options.

 2. Wealthsimple Trade: This trading app is offered by Wealthsimple, a leading robo-advisor platform in Canada.
-They offer free trades (both buy and sell) for thousands of ETFs and stocks.
+They offer free trades (both buy and sell) for ETFs and stocks.

 Wealthsimple Trade is available as a mobile app and desktop platform.

 Launched on August 7, 2019, XEQT is an all-equity ETF portfolio offered by BlackRock.
 Similar to VEQT, the fund is 100% stocks and seeks to provide long-term capital growth.